ekohe/wulin_master/README.md

 end
 ```

-2.Then, create a javascript file for this behavior, write the event and handler for it:
+2.Then, create a javascript file for this behavior.
+Write the event and handler for it:

 ```js
 // app/assets/javascripts/behaviors/show_total_price.js